workstaffhq/helpcenter/docs/managers/customize/premiums.md

 ## Automated Premiums

-Workstaff allows you to add automated premiums to your projects’ remuneration conditions.

-When creating a new premium, you can set the rules and have the premium applied to corresponding shifts automatically:
+When creating a new premium, you can choose for it to be automatically applied to shifts when one or more of the following conditions are met:

 - **To any hour worked between “start time” and “end time”**: The premium will applied to all the hours worked between the start and end time you selected;
 - **When shift is for any of these skills**: Every time a worker is booked for one of the selected roles, the premium is applied to their booking’s remuneration conditions;